-It’s not recommended to offer incentives though as it violates guidelines for Google and Yelp, for example.
-The last thing you want is to be banned from Google!
+It’s not recommended to offer incentives to get reviews as it violates guidelines for Google and Yelp, for example.
+The last thing you want is to be banned from Google.
 There are some great resources to help generate ideas for your business and how to ask for reviews.

 5. Target Market